Stocks drift on Wall Street as earnings reports rev up

 The Fed will announce its next rate increase on Feb.
 1 and traders expect a quarter-point raise, which would mark a softening of the central bank’s pace.

+“Where the market and the Fed are having a fairly violent disagreement right now is how long are they going to leave rates at around 5%?” said Scott Ladner, chief investment officer at Horizon Investments.

 Long-term bond yields fell.
-The yield on the 10-year Treasury, which influences mortgage rates, fell to 3.48% from from 3.52% late Monday.
+The yield on the 10-year Treasury, which influences mortgage rates, fell to 3.46% from 3.52% late Monday.

 Wall Street will get a few economic updates this week that could provide more insight into inflation’s impact.